dustlang/cargo/.github/ISSUE_TEMPLATE/tracking_issue.md

 ---
 name: Tracking Issue
-about: A tracking issue for an accepted feature or RFC in Cargo.
+about: A tracking issue for an accepted feature or RFC in Payload.
 title: Tracking Issue for XXX
 labels: C-tracking-issue
 ---